When you practice couples meditation exercises you will strengthen your relationship. Plus, you will enhance pleasure in the bedroom.

 - 26 per cent of women have low arousal levels

-While many physical factors can lead to sexual dysfunction, researchers have found that the primary cause of sexual problems in women is psychological.
+Many physical factors can lead to sexual dysfunction.
+However, researchers state that the primary cause of sexual problems in women is psychological.

-Lori Brotto, professor of gynaecology at the University of British Columbia, has found the following to be the leading causes of sexual dysfunction:
+For instance, Lori Brotto, professor of gynaecology at the University of British Columbia, lists these causes of sexual dysfunction:

 When you practice couples meditation exercises, aim to cultivate loving intimacy.

-A spiritual relationship need not be perfect.
+A relationship need not be perfect.
 No relationship is ever perfect.
-There are ups and downs on our journey, in love as in life.
-That is simply the way of things.
-A spiritual relationship understands and accepts these ups and downs as a sacred step on the journey.
+Naturally, there are ups and downs on our journey.
+Obviously, that’s just life.
+But A mindful relationship understands and accepts these ups and downs as a sacred step on the journey.

-Feelings are essential to a spiritual relationship.
-The way you feel when in the presence of the other person says a great deal about your connection.
-There should be joy and happiness, but above all, compassion.
+Feelings are essential to a relationship.
+Consider what your feelings around your spouse say about your connection.
+Do you feel joy and happiness?
+Do you feel compassion?
 There should be oneness, both in moments of intimacy and throughout the relationship.
-When you practice the couples meditation exercises above, make sure that compassion is one of your primary motivations.
+When you practice the couples meditation exercises above, always aim for compassion.

 Have you tried these couples meditations with your partner?
 How did you find them?
-Leave a comment, and for more great meditation tips for couples subscribe to our newsletter.
+Leave a comment.